Scholae latinae: online Latin course

 All lessons will be held on Zoom.
 They will follow this timetable:

-A1: every Monday and Thursday, from the 16th of October to the 14th of December: lessons will begin at 5:45 p. m., Rome time (UTC + 2).
+A1: every Monday and Thursday, from the 7th of April to the 5th of June (18 one-hour lessons): lessons will begin at 5:45 p. m., Rome time (UTC + 2).

-A2: every Tuesday and Friday, from the 17th of October to the 15th of December: lessons will begin at 5:45 p. m., Rome time (UTC + 2).
+A2: every Tuesday and Friday, from the 8th of April to the 6th of June (18 one-hour lessons): lessons will begin at 5:45 p. m., Rome time (UTC + 2).

-The B3 course will be held on Zoom, every Wednesday, from the 11th of October to the 13th of December: lessons will begin at 5:30 p. m., Rome time (UTC + 2).
+B3: every Wednesday, from the 9th of April to the 11th of June (10 75-minute lessons): lessons will begin at 5:30 p. m., Rome time (UTC + 2).

-The C1.1 course will be held on Zoom, every Friday, from the 13th of October to the 15th of December: lessons will begin at 5:30 p. m., Rome time (UTC + 2).
+C1.1: every Tuesday, from the 8th of April to the 10th of June (10 75-minute lessons): lessons will begin at 5:30 p. m., Rome time (UTC + 2).

-The C1.2 course will be held on Zoom, every Tuesday, from the 10th of October to the 12th of December: lessons will begin at 5:30 p. m., Rome time (UTC + 2).
+C1.2: every Wednesday, from the 9th of April to the 11th of June (10 75-minute lessons): lessons will begin at 7 p. m., Rome time (UTC + 2).

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.